 You may use a keyword mapping spreadsheet with your existing pages and assigned keywords, combining them with a content plan.

-Or, to make it simpler, use the keyword mapping tool in Rank Tracker and the Automated Tasks and Alerts scheduler.
-Set up automatic rankings checks, and the tool will take care of your daily routine and put your efforts to the minimum.
+Or, to make it simpler, use keyword mapping in Rank Tracker and the Automated Tasks and Alerts scheduler.
+Set up automatic rankings checks, and the keyword cannibalization tool will take care of your daily routine and put your efforts to the minimum.